mark-andrews/bayes-workshop-ulisboa-2024/readme.md

 ## `priorexposure`

-The `priorexposure` package is a small ad hoc package just for this tutorial.
+The `priorexposure` package is a small ad hoc package just for this workshop.
 It is available on GitHub and can be installed as follows using `devtools`:
 ```r
 devtools::install_git("https://github.com/ntu-stats-training/ibdar23.git", subdir = "priorexposure")